nrinaudo/nrinaudo.github.com/_articles/pl/conditionals.md

 Now that we can represent conditionals, we'll need to interpret them, which can be a little subtle.

-Here's a possible first implementation:
+Here's a possible first implementation.

 ```scala
 def interpret(expr: Expr): Int = expr match